How to Install Etcher on Raspberry Pi OS (SD Card Creation)

 There is no official installer available for Balena Etcher on Raspberry Pi.
 The only files available are for the x64 architecture on Windows, macOS, and Linux.

-As you can see on the screenshot below, Balena does not have Raspberry Pi OS or the installer on its list.
+As illustrated by the screenshot below, Balena does not have Raspberry Pi OS or the installer on its list.

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!